shun4midx/FQ-HLL-Keyboard/README.md

 | symbols `!?#`  | numpad |
 | enter | skip replacement |

-#### clipboard
+#### Clipboard

-- copy from text editor
-- paste by clicking on a clipboard box
-- clear entire clipboard by holding down clipboard button
-- delete individual clipboard entries by holding their box
+The clipboard displays text copied from the text editor.
+You can paste an item by clicking on its box.

+You can delete an item by long pressing its box, or long press the clipboard button to clear the entire clipboard.

-#### numpad
+#### Numpad

-- open by holding down symbols button
+You can access the numpad by long pressing symbols, or through the text editor.

-#### text editor
+#### Text Editor

 - grid mode (left), maximize mode (right)